 First and foremost, you will want an accountant experienced with startups.
 A startup is different from other kinds of businesses.
 No other kind of business is guaranteed to be as tumultuous as a startup.
 An accountant should be familiar with the general level of risk startups take and be comfortable managing that risk.

 They should also be competent with accounting for distributed teams.
 This will mean being experienced with managing payroll, vendors, and clients across different tax jurisdictions, as well as being proficient with regional excise, property taxes and tax credits.

 Your accountant will have to be comfortable with modern day technology.
 While it might seem quaint to have an accountant managing the books with pen and paper or carefully designed spreadsheets, you will need the power of accounting software or an ERP.
 Your accountant should be comfortable with a variety of software to ensure you can choose the best option for your business.

 Last, a startup accountant should have some knowledge or experience with your industry.
-There is a learning curve to accounting for startups in a new industry, and your startup does not have the time to wait while your accountant gets their bearings with the unique needs of your industry.
+There is a learning curve to accounting for a new industry, and your startup does not have the time to wait while your accountant gets their bearings with the unique needs of your industry.
 You need someone who can hit the ground running because they need to be part of the team leading your startup’s growth, not following behind it.